audrasmi/RFFLSCAD/triangulation.scad.md

 Routines to triangulate `polyhedron()` faces that have more than 3 vertexes.
-To use this, include the following line at the top of your file:
+To use, include the following line at the top of your file:

     use <BOSL/triangulation.scad>